 Selective Laser Sintering (SLM) builds up a part from polymer or metal powder by using a sealed off CO2 laser e.g. a DIAMOND C-Series laser or a 1 µm fiber laser.
 Key benefits of SLM are high accuracy and smooth surface finish of parts.
 Consistent part characteristics can be fabricated with a wide range of materials.
 SLM is used in various industries like Automotive Design, Aerospace, Defense, Heavy Equipment, Medical, Electronics, Consumer Products, White & Sporting Goods, Packaging, Home & Garden Equipment, Government Research.

 Lasers are used to permanently mark an almost endless list of materials.

 Laser marking can provide a permanent high-contrast mark on different types of plastics, allowing no direct contact with the plastic other than through the laser beam.
 A variety of results can be achieved when marking plastics.

 When marking metal surfaces, the high peak power of a 1 µm laser, such as a Matrix DPSS laser, engraves into the metal surface and creates a contrast.
 When using CW laser radiation, most steel, titanium and gold materials turn black creating an annealing contrast.
-If a green wavelength (532 nm) is used, most gold surfaces turn black and save precious material.

 Joining composite materials requires different approaches than when joining metal materials.
-Laser welding can result in improved weld quality when the correct approach is utilized.

 By using a laser in the repair of large carbon fiber parts, precise repairs are conducted offering strength similar to that of a new part.